Koko-66/Translate_it/README.md

   7. I can sort the linguists depending on the selection criterion that is most important to me.
   8. I can place an order and receive confirmation on the screen and via e-mail that it has been placed.
   9. I know what process is running in the background at all times and can confirm my selections at different points.
-  10. The program runs smoothly, does not take too long and does not crash when my input is not correct.
+  10. I want the program to run smoothly, not take too long and not crash when my input is not correct.

 ## <a name="features-design"></a>Features and Design
 The program takes the user through the process step by step, continuously providing feedback and asking for confirmation of choices made.